Los Angeles creative.

 Cybersecurity.
 Boxing.
 Motorcycles.

 Outside of my creative journey, I am heavily invested in cybersecurity, boxing, and motorcycles.
-Recently, I held a cybersecurity role with one of the largest hospitals in the U.S., protecting over 1.3 million patients and ensuring that their health records and equipment are secured from malicious hackers.
+Recently, I held a cybersecurity role with Mayo Clinic, protecting over 1.3 million patients and ensuring that their health records and equipment are secured from malicious hackers.
 I have been boxing since I was 15 and am hoping to obtain my license for a fight in California before I am too old.